albertoRamon/RaspPi/RCD.md

 	See [Types by Response time  (G vs S)](https://github.com/albertoRamon/RaspPicoIOT/blob/main/RCD.md#types-by-response-time--g-vs-s)
 * Type selectivity: upstream must be the same or higer type than downstream (AC < A < F < B)
 ![alt text](/Pictures/21.png)

+Conditions for partial selectivity:
+* Amperometric selectivity: <the same>
+The downstream RCD will be Trpped only: IΔn downstream < IΔn < 0.5 IΔn upstream

 ### If you have a chain of 2 RCD
 1. Type G (downstream)